 - ¼ teaspoon salt

 - In a large mixing bowl, whisk together egg, milk, oil, and honey.

 - On top of wet ingredients, add flour, cornmeal, baking powder, and salt.
 Gently mix together before stirring into wet ingredients.
 Mix until just combined, some small lumps are okay.

 - Heat a griddle over medium-low heat.
 If desired, add a little oil or butter to the griddle.

 - Pour batter onto hot griddle in about 2 tablespoon portions.
-Cook for 2-3 minutes or until edges begin to look dry.
-Flip and continue to cook for 1-2 minutes or until golden brown and cooked through.
+Cook for 2 to 3 minutes or until edges begin to look dry.
+Flip and continue to cook for 1 to 2 minutes or until golden brown and cooked through.

 - Yield: About 9 pancakes

 - You can make cornbread pancakes ahead of time and store them in the refrigerator for up to 5 days, or kept in the freezer for up to 3 months.

 - Freeze these pancakes in an airtight storage container or in a freezer bag with parchment paper between the layers to keep the pancakes from sticking to each other.

 - Microwave cornbread pancakes until they’re warmed through, or place them on a sheet pan, cover it with foil, and heat them in a 350ºF oven for about 10 minutes.
 If you’re reheating these pancakes from frozen, simply add a few more minutes to the cooking time.